Oklahoma Paralegal Career and Salary Guide

-- Central Oklahoma Association of Legal Assistants – The Central Oklahoma Association of Legal Assistants seeks to promote communication and mutual support within the legal professions.
-The association hosts regular luncheons and networking events.
-Annual dues are $65 for active and associate members and $30 for student members.
+- Central Oklahoma Association of Legal Assistants (COALA): Seeks to promote communication and mutual support between legal professions through regular luncheons and networking events.

-- Oklahoma Paralegal Association – An affiliate of the National Association of Legal Assistants (NALA), the Oklahoma Paralegal Association encourages fellowship between paralegals and seeks to advance the paralegal profession through community participation.
-The association’s calendar includes regular meetings and continuing education seminars.
-Annual dues are $50 for active members, $45 for associate members, and $25 for student members.
+- Oklahoma Paralegal Association (OPA): Encourages fellowship between paralegals and seeks to advance the paralegal profession through community participation, regular meetings, and continuing education seminars.

 - Oklahoma County Bar Association (OCBA): Serves legal professionals throughout Oklahoma County and encourages a high ethical code to improve the quality of life for county residents.